Welcome to Wrexham

-Welcome to Wrexham is an American sports documentary series that premiered on August 24, 2022, on FX.
-The series documents the events of Welsh association football club Wrexham A.F.C., as told by the club's owners Rob McElhenney and Ryan Reynolds.
+Welcome to Wrexham is an American sports documentary television series that premiered on August 24, 2022, on FX.
+The series documents the events of Welsh association football club Wrexham A.F.C. after its purchase by new owners, Ryan Reynolds and Rob McElhenney.
+The series received critical acclaim, winning eight Primetime Emmy Awards and two Critics' Choice Television Awards.
+Its fourth season premiered on May 15, 2025, and a fifth season was announced days later.